olear/natron-linux/README.md

 Maintenance
 ===========

-You can maintain you installation with the included maintenance tool.
+You can maintain your installation with the included maintenance tool.

 ![Image Alt](https://github.com/olear/natron-linux/raw/master/misc/natron-install-08.png)